abhi0395/mycv/README.md

 [^2]: Department of Science & Technology, Govt. of India

-[^3]: an initiative to help poor students in sub-urban and rural areas
+[^3]: an initiative to help poor students in suburban and rural areas of
-    of Bihar, India.
+    Bihar, India.

 [^4]: Annual – Science Festival of IISc